flint-bot/flint/README.md

 added / removed room membership emails rather than the bot object itself.
 * Debug error messages for archived team rooms suppressed.

+**4.4.x Update**

+* `bot.isDirectTo` property added.
+This is set to the email of the other conversant in rooms of type 'direct'.
+* `trigger.raw` property added to `flint.hears` trigger callback object.
+This is the raw message without any processing to remove multiple spaces, CR/LF, or leading/trailing spaces.

 ## Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->